sumantaki93/Information_computation_atom_molecules/README.md

 11) precoef.dat
 12) CPU.text

- Then given code will generate the two following files for final outputs
+ Then given code will generate the two following files as the final outputs
  1) 'information.dat'
  2) 'complexity.dat'